variancehammer/CQB/core_rules.md

 * No unit may be taken as a Dedicated Transport
 * No unit may have a starting size greater than 15 models
 * Units without the *Vehicle* keyword cannot be more than 4" wide
-* Units with both the *Flyer* battlefield role may not be taken
+* Units with both the *Flyer* battlefield role may not be taken, unless they have Hover Mode.
+If taken as such, they may not leave Hover Mode.
 * No unit requiring more than a 60mm round base may be chosen

 ## Warlords ##